gimesi/statamic-readingtime/README.md

 # DEPRECATED – Statamic ReadingTime
-Statamic has a similar function incorporated in its core.
+Statamic has a similar function incorporated in its core since 2018.
 [Check the docs](https://docs.statamic.com/modifiers/read_time) to see how to use it!

 ---